ansonparker/Crooked-Teeth/README.md

 Crooked Teeth
 =============

 Crooked Teeth is a jQuery plug-in you can use to make page elements crooked.
-Jump to the [http://ansonparker.github.com/Crooked-Teeth](example site) to see Crooked Teeth in action.
+Jump to the [example site](http://ansonparker.github.com/Crooked-Teeth) to see Crooked Teeth in action.

 _CAVEAT EMPTOR_ Crooked Teeth uses canvas for drawing so IE is not currently supported.
 But it should just fail silently.